 Hasan et al. [5] proposed a scheme which relies on both location proofs from wireless APs and witness endorsements from Bluetooth-enabled mobile peers, so that no users can forge proofs without colluding with both wireless APs and other mobile peers at the same time.
 It eliminates the necessity of multiple trusted parties.
+Two privacy preserving schemes based on hash chains and Bloom filters respectively are described for protecting the integrity of the chronological order of location proofs.
+Li et al [11] proposed a token based scheme for location-based rewards.
+However, this scheme generates tokens and not location proofs, and works in presence of wireless AP.
+Pham et al. [12] propose location-based activity summary in a privacy preserving manner.

 All the above systems are centralized, that is, they all require central infrastructures (wireless APs) to act as the location authorities and generate location proofs.
+However, we want to design a framework that can also work for distributed scenario where users are far from any trusted AP.